devjgm/papers/cpp_civil_time.md

 domains.
 A time-zone's rules include things like the region's offset from the [UTC] time standard, daylight-saving adjustments, and short abbreviation strings.
-Time zones often have a history of disparate rules that apply only for certain periods because the rules may change at the whim of a region's local government.
+Time zones often have a history of disparate rules that apply only for certain periods, because the rules may change at the whim of a region's local government.
 For this reason, time zone rules are often compiled into data snapshots that are used at runtime to perform conversions between absolute and civil times.
 There is currently no standard library supporting arbitrary time